eduhapi/Django-Logs-Filter/README.md

-To continue with the installation steps for the `LogFilter` Django application on the `eduhapi` GitHub profile, follow these instructions:
+Installation steps for the `LogFilter` Django application  follow these instructions:

 ![Screenshot](docs/log-filter.PNG)